Submodularity in conic quadratic mixed 0-1 optimization: Computational considerations

-As only linear inequalities can be added through callbacks in CPLEX (as of version 12.6.2), we utilize the gradient inequalities for \eqref{eq:polymatroidBounded}.
-Thus, given a fractional solution $(\bar{x},\bar{y})$, we add the linear underestimator $g(x,y)\leq z$, where In particular, we have that
+Cutting planes based on a linear outer approximation of \ins{the convex function} $\varphi$ can be added using gradients.
+Given a fractional solution $(\bar{x},\bar{y})$, the linear underestimator $\bar \varphi(x,y)\leq z$, where is valid.
+In particular, we find

 where